Chandra Bhedana Pranayama in Yoga - Meaning, Steps and Benefits

-Chandra Bhedana Pranayama is a single nostril breathing technique used in yoga.
+Chandra Bhedana Pranayama, also called Chandra Bhedi, is a forced single-nostril breathing technique used in yoga to create a feeling of rest and purify the Chandra Nadi.
 In this post, we discuss the meaning, purpose, and benefits of Chandra Bhedana.

 “Assuming Padmasana, a yogi must inhale through the left nostril, hold the breath as per his capacity, and exhale through the right nostril.
 Doing this the yogi should meditate on the disc of the moon or the ocean of milk in the heart.” - Yoga Chundamani Upanishad